Swallowing Disorders Impact Millions of Americans

 Treating dysphagia will vary depending on its type and cause.
 There are three common treatments which include exercise to strengthen specific muscle groups, adjusting the position of the head and neck when swallowing and following a specific diet.

 When it comes to taking medicines, people with dysphagia have a new option to help them swallow the pills.
 It’s called MEDCOAT®.
 It’s a slick coating that allows pills to slide smoothly down the throat.
-It’s perfect for alleviating the sharp edges of pills that need to be halved or quartered, and eliminates the need to crush tablets or open capsules.
+It’s perfect for alleviating the sharp edges of pills that need to be halved or quartered.
 The special coating applicator is easy to use and works on any size or shaped pill or capsule.
 The coating dissolves quickly allowing the medicine to do its job.
 Another MEDCOAT® benefit is that it covers up the bad taste of medicines, coming in three flavors – citrus, strawberry or cola.

 One customer spoke about how MEDCOAT® helped her with a new prescription, “I was prescribed a new medication and struggled terribly to swallow the large pills.
 I cannot overstate how wonderful it is to have a product like MEDCOAT® make the unpleasant task of swallowing pills a much more pleasant one.”
 She is just one of many people who are now finding relief with MEDCOAT®.